Indian foreign aid: Nepal

-Myanmar

-The Indian Government assigned a budget of $ 54 million for Myanmar.
-India has extended a $5 million aid to Myanmar as its assistance for development projects on the India-Myanmar border.

-Bangladesh

-In January 2010, India announced a $1bn line of credit for Bangladesh, as a reward for its co-operation in dealing with terrorism and insurgency.In October 2017 India gave $4.5 billion line of credit—its third and largest ever—to Bangladesh during the two-day visit to Dhaka by finance minister Arun Jaitley.

 Sri Lanka

 Also in November 2019 PM Modi offers $450 million development, anti-terror aid to Sri Lanka.
-In all, over $ 15 billion has been given to other Asian countries, mostly focusing on India's immediate neighbours for infrastructural development.
+In all, over $15 billion has been given to other Asian countries, mostly focusing on India's immediate neighbours for infrastructural development.

 Afghanistan

-Also India assigned an amount of $ 54 million as financial aid to the neighbouring Afghanistan and PM Modi announced a $14 million grant for community development projects in the Caribbean Community and Common Market (CARICOM) and another $150 million Line of Credit for solar, renewable energy and climate change-related projects.
-India is the biggest regional donor to Afghanistan and fifth largest worldwide donor with over $3 billion in assistance.

 India provided over $3 billion of aid to the former Islamic Republic of Afghanistan and was involved in over 400 projects across 34 provinces.
 These included several major infrastructure projects such as the Salma Dam, the Zaranj-Dalaram Highway, the Afghan Parliament building, restoration of the Stor Palace.
 India also helped build infrastructure such as roads, dams, electricity transmission lines and substations, solar panels, schools, and hospitals.

 The Afghan-India Friendship Dam (also called Salma Dam) started construction in 1976 but was halted due to political instability.
 The project resumed work in 2014 and the dam was inaugurated in 2016.
-India's funds for the dam were nearly USD 290-300 million.
+India's funds for the dam were nearly US$290–300 million.
 In May 2011, India pledged $500m to Afghanistan in addition to its existing commitment of $1.5bn, acquiring considerable goodwill in that country.